BlackHolePerturbationToolkit/SpinWeightedSpheroidalHarmonics/socis2017.md

 translates to developing a bank of waveform templates for a particular class of binary black hole system called an Extreme Mass Ratio Inspiral.
 Black hole perturbation theory is **the** method of choice for producing these templates and spin-weighted spheroidal harmonics are at the heart of what makes black hole perturbation theory such an efficient tool.
+As an added bonus, the spin-weighted spheroidal harmonics also have applications in other areas of physics such as electromagnetism and fluid mechanics.

 ![S(s=-2, l=2, gamma=1.9)](swsh-theta.png)